-The deadline to submit the CRM12 to the Legal Aid Agency for entry onto the next duty rota is 14 November 2014.
-As this will be a very busy period in the Accreditation department, please submit your Criminal Litigation Accreditation Scheme application no later than 6 November 2014.
-If it is sent after this date we will accept the application, but we cannot guarantee we will be able to process it by 14 November 2014.
+The deadline to submit the CRM12 to the Legal Aid Agency for entry onto the next duty rota is 1 May 2015.
+As this will be a very busy period in the Accreditation department, please submit your Criminal Litigation Accreditation Scheme application no later than 21 April 2015.
+If it is sent after this date we will accept the application but cannot guarantee to process it by 1 May.

-See the How do I apply? section for more information on applying.
+See How do I apply? for more information on applying.

 The Criminal Litigation Accreditation Scheme covers all types of criminal law work.

 Members will have shown, to the satisfaction of the Law Society and through external examination, that they have and will maintain a high level of knowledge, skills, experience and practice in the area of criminal litigation.

 The Criminal Litigation Accreditation Scheme is designed to enable solicitors, barristers and Fellows of the Institute of Legal Executives (FILEX) to qualify to apply for inclusion on local duty solicitor rotas under the Legal Services Commission's Criminal Defence Service Duty Solicitor Arrangements 2001.

 Further details can be found in our Criminal Litigation Accreditation Scheme Guidance (PDF 184kb).

 To view all current members of our Criminal Litigation Accreditation Scheme download a list of members (PDF 4.8mb).
 This list is updated every month.